-In Maine, the search for the lowest rate mortgage can be broken down into four steps.
-At each step of the process, Mortgageloan.com has a tool to assist you:
+Searching for the lowest Maine mortgage rates can be broken down into four steps.
+Here at MortgageLoan.com, we've got tools to assist you each step of the way.

 - Evaluating mortgage offers.
 Once you receive a rate lock or even a prequalification, you can revisit the mortgage calculators to fine-tune the numbers.

-Once you've spent some time with the above material, you'll be ready to make the best decisions as to which mortgage loan is right for you.
+All of this has one purpose: to help you make the best decisions as to which mortgage loan and lender is right for you.